This is a tutorial that went along with my homemade banana pudding post, but it can apply to any meringue. Hope that you find it helpful!

 - Always apply the meringue to a hot filling immediately and be sure to spread it out to the edges with no gaps.
 Adding meringue to a cold dish very often will cause weeping to occur, so try to make the meringue first or at the same time as the filling, so that it goes right on a hot filling immediately.
 This also starts the cooking process for the inside of the meringue.
 Spreading to the edges of the dish helps to seal the meringue and prevents it from shrinking away from the outside edges of the baking dish.

-- Bake at 425 degrees F for about 5 minutes, or place on the lower rack of the oven under the broiler and with the door cracked until browned.
+- Place into a preheated 350 degrees F oven for 15 to 20 minutes or until the peaks of the meringue brown, or place on the lower rack of the oven under the broiler and with the door cracked until browned.
 It won't take but seconds, so watch it closely so it doesn't burn!!

 .